meetuparchive/learn-rust/class1.md

 ### applications

-All rust code is run as an executable application.
+All rust code is run as an executable binary application.
 These application are compiled down programs specialized to run on your native operating system.
+Rust calls these "targets".

 An application is just a program with a `main` function.